Search by

 Student Accommodations in Miami

 Finding student housing in Miami can be challenging, especially with the city’s growing student population.
 On-campus options at institutions like the University of Miami or Florida International University fill up fast, making off-campus student housing in Miami a practical and popular alternative.
-The city offers a range of student housing in Miami options suited to different budgets and lifestyles, whether you’re looking for private rooms, shared apartments, studio units, or en-suite student flats.
+The city offers a range of options for student housing in Miami suited to different budgets and lifestyles, whether you’re looking for private rooms, shared apartments, or studio units.

 About Miami

-Miami is a lively coastal city in southeastern Florida, famous for its diverse culture, lively arts, and sunny weather.
+Miami’s history dates back to the late 19th century when it was officially incorporated in 1896, largely thanks to the arrival of the railroad.
+Miami is a lively coastal city in southeastern Florida, famous for its amazing culture, lively arts, and sunny weather.
 With over 440,000 people, it mixes school life, job options, and city fun.
 It’s home to top schools like the University of Miami and Miami Dade College, drawing over 100,000 students yearly, making Miami a big student hub in Florida.
 Miami has a strong job market, with about 80.5% of people aged 16 to 64 employed and an unemployment rate of around 3.5%.
-Students often get part-time jobs or internships in tourism, media, healthcare, and global business.
+Students often get part-time jobs or internships in Tourism, Media, Healthcare, and Global Business.
 Areas like Coral Gables, Brickell, and Coconut Grove are popular with students for being safe, accessible, and close to schools.
 Miami blends city thrills with natural beauty.
-From South Beach to Bayfront Park and Vizcaya Gardens, there’s lot to see.
+From South Beach to Bayfront Park and Vizcaya Gardens, there’s a lot to see.
 With year-round sunshine, diverse energy, and a great academic scene, Miami is a rewarding place for students to live, study, and grow.

 Finding student housing in Miami is straightforward with amber, offering a variety of options to suit different budgets and preferences.
 Whether you're attending the University of Miami, Florida International University, or Miami Dade College, amber provides verified listings for off-campus student housing in Miami.
 From private studios to shared apartments, you can filter properties by price, location, and amenities to find your ideal home.
 Here are some of the best & cheap student housing Miami.